 The top member is you, and you can change the name you use by editing the text field.
-Additionally, you can click the icon to the left and choose a new color for yourself.
+Additionally, you can click the icon to the left and choose a new color for yourself from the icons in the pop-up menu below.
 All the badges that indicate who has a lock on which folders, timelines, and shots are color-coded, so it's a good idea for everyone to choose their own custom color so you can tell who's doing what.